aaps/MCmotions/README.md

 --cutz make a selection of chunks from oneof the horisontal axis, exclude the rest in the format of: -2,4 or 4,8

---cutx  make a selection of chunks from the other horisontal axis, exclude the rest
+--CTL the top left of the area to cut out, see diag.png created with info.py

---cuty remove x chunks from the bottom
+--CBR the bottom right of the area to cut out, above ditto

 --noentitys (only map data for blender to play with)